 Scalp and hair problems.
 The skin on the scalp may change color or be irritated or sensitive at the four sites where the head frame was attached to the head during the treatment.
 But the head frame does not leave any permanent marks on the scalp.
 Rarely, some people temporarily lose a small amount of hair if the area being treated is right under the scalp.

 Rarely, people may experience late side effects, such as other brain or nerve problems, months or years after Gamma Knife radiosurgery.

 Food and medicines

 - Don't eat or drink anything after midnight the night before the procedure.

-- Talk to your doctor about whether you can take your regular medications the night before or morning of the procedure.
+- Talk to a member of your health care team about whether you can take your regular medicines the night before or morning of the procedure.

 Clothing and personal items

 Avoid wearing the following items during the procedure:

 - Nail polish.